 Associate Director of Training, Staff Psychologist

-Jonathan was born in San Jose, Costa Rica and grew up in the Danbury, Connecticut area.
-He is a Licensed Psychologist in the State of Rhode Island and is fully Credentialed by the National Register of Health Service Psychologists.
-He holds a Doctor of Philosophy (Ph.D.) in Counseling Psychology with a specialization in Multicultural Counseling from Seton Hall University, a Certificate of Advanced Graduate Study (CAGS) and Master of Education (M.Ed.) in Counseling from Boston University, and a Bachelor of Arts (B.A.) in Psychology from Western Connecticut State University.
-He is currently enrolled in the Harvard Medical School’s Global Mental Health Certificate Program.
-Jonathan has extensive training experience in various college and university counseling centers including externships at Montclair State University, Seton Hall University, Rutgers University, an APA-Accredited Doctoral Internship in Health Service Psychology at the University of Notre Dame Counseling Center, and a Post-Doctoral Psychology Residency at the University of California, San Diego Counseling & Psychological Services.
+Jonathan was born in San Jose, Costa Rica and grew up in the New York City Tri-State area.
+He is a Licensed Psychologist in Rhode Island, is credentialed by the National Register of Health Service Psychologists, and is a Certified Group Psychotherapist (CGP).
+He holds a Post-Doctoral Master of Science (MSCP) in Clinical Psychopharmacology from Fairleigh Dickinson University, a Doctor of Philosophy (Ph.D.) in Counseling Psychology with a specialization in Multicultural Counseling from Seton Hall University, a Post-Master’s Certificate in Global Mental Health: Trauma and Recovery from Harvard Medical School, a Certificate of Advanced Graduate Study (CAGS) and Master of Education (M.Ed.) in Counseling from Boston University, and a Bachelor of Arts (B.A.) in Psychology from Western Connecticut State University.
+Jonathan has extensive training experience in various college and university counseling centers including externships at Montclair State University, Seton Hall University, Rutgers University, an APA-Accredited Doctoral Internship in Health Service Psychology at the University Counseling Center at the University of Notre Dame, a Post-Doctoral Psychology Residency at the University of California, San Diego Counseling & Psychological Services, and pro bono counseling services to students at the American University of Afghanistan.
 He has also worked in hospital, residential treatment, assisted living, and public school system settings and has engaged in psychology training in Europe and the Caribbean.
-Jonathan has held leadership positions in the Section on College and University Counseling Centers of the American Psychological Association, the National Latinx Psychological Association, the New Jersey Psychological Association, and the Latinx Psychological Association of New Jersey.
+Jonathan has held leadership positions in the Section on College and University Counseling Centers of the American Psychological Association, the National Latinx Psychological Association, the New Jersey Psychological Association, and the Latino Mental Health Association of New Jersey.
 He has focused his training and work on providing care to disenfranchised, marginalized, and underserved groups through research and practice with a social justice lens.
 When not at the Personal Counseling Center, Jonathan enjoys spending time with family and friends, walking his Siberian Husky, traveling, and rooting for his favorite New England sports teams.

 Susan Ellingwood, MSW, LICSW